 Plan a visit to the Pocono Mountains to experience the quiet side of the holidays.
 Linger in the luxury of the accommodations and amenities offered at Ledges Hotel.
 Shop quaint Main Streets.
 Take in the natural wonder that surrounds you.

 Take a hayride along the resort’s 1.5-mile nature trail adorned with thousands of twinkling lights.
-Get cozy under blankets as you right past scenes depicting your favorite holiday movies.
-The journey on December 5 includes dinner, the hayride, holiday music, a visit from the Jolly Old Elf himself and hot chocolate at the end of the ride.
-Everything is included for $29.
+Get cozy under blankets as you ride past scenes depicting your favorite holiday movies.
+The journey includes dinner, the hayride, holiday music, a visit from the Jolly Old Elf himself and hot chocolate at the end of the ride.
+Visit woodloch.com for dates and time.

 Honesdale High School, Honesdale